goldenguy00/ror2skillsplusplus/README.md

 [Full historical changelog](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/blob/master/CHANGELOG.md)

+## Installation

+Extract the mod's files to your `BepInEx/plugins` folder.

+The `MMHOOK_Rewired_Core.dll` and `MMHOOK_Rewired_CSharp.dll` are required for controller support to work.

 ## Usage

 While ingame your will earn points every third level gained that can be used to purchase upgrades to your characters skills.
 Your first skill point is earned upon reaching level 5, and subsequently rewards every fifth level.
 To redeem points open the info screen (hold TAB by default) and click the skill you would like to buy.
 Upgrades do not carry over between runs so you will be starting from scratch every time.